The function aheatmap plots high-quality heatmaps,

 natural ordering is a more sensible choice: no or fix

-ordering of the rows (Rowv=NA
+ordering of the rows (Rowv=NA or an integer vector

 of indexes -- of length > 1), and when a symmetric